You can check your National Insurance record online to see:

 If you’ve paid National Insurance in the Isle of Man

-Your statement won’t show National Insurance contributions from the Isle of Man if you reach State Pension age after 5 April 2016.
+Your record won’t show National Insurance contributions from the Isle of Man if you reach State Pension age after 5 April 2016.

 Email the National Insurance office in the Isle of Man to find out how much you’ve paid.